The deadline to apply for the 2023–2024 residency has passed. You can no longer apply.

 After being selected for the Rijksakademie, we will of course help you to find the best solution for your personal situation.

 We realise paying the participation fee is not easy for everyone, however it is a condition for participating in the residency.
 In some cases it is possible to find a sponsor or other financial support for this.
-After you have been selected, we will be in touch with you to
+After you have been selected, we will be in touch with you toadvice you on this.

 De technische werkplaatsen van de Rijksakademie zijn al decennialang een plek van innovatie en experiment.
 Onder leiding van specialisten die nauw samenwerken met de residents, faciliteren de werkplaatsen de uitwisseling van expertise en creëren ze de mogelijkheid tot interdisciplinaire projecten met zowel nieuwe als traditionele materialen en technieken.